Quickwrites Based on Joaquin Phoenix’s Oscar Acceptance Speech – February 9, 2020

 Not all activities reach all Anchor Standards.
 Teachers are encouraged to review the specific standards to make sure that over the term all standards are met.

 This Learning Guide was written by James Frieden with assistance from Marcy Winograd and Deborah Elliott.
-It was last updated on March 22, 2020.
+The Guide was last updated on June 11, 2020.